Challenges in the Life of Leon Black in a Detailed Timeline

 2021: Resignation from Apollo and MoMA

-In 2021, Leon Black resigned from both Apollo Global Management and the Museum of Modern Art following allegations of sexual misconduct and revelations about payments to Jeffrey Epstein.
+In 2021, Leon Black resigned from his positions at Apollo Global Management and the Museum of Modern Art, following sexual misconduct allegations and scrutiny of his ties to Jeffrey Epstein.

-In 2022, Leon Black included Josh Harris in a civil RICO lawsuit, alleging a scheme to tarnish his reputation after his ties to Epstein were reported.
+In 2022, Leon Black included Josh Harris in a civil Racketeer Influenced and Corrupt Organizations (RICO) lawsuit, alleging that he led a group within Apollo to tarnish Black's reputation after his ties to Epstein were revealed.

 In May 2023, Guzel Ganieva's lawsuit against Leon Black was dismissed.